Freedom of religion in Canada: Refusal of service

 In 2000, a Board of Inquiry appointed under the Ontario Human Rights Code found that Scott Brockie, a Toronto printer, had discriminated on the basis of sexual orientation by refusing to print letterhead, envelopes, and business cards for the Canadian Lesbian and Gay Archives.
-The Board of Inquiry ordered Brockie to pay damages of $5,000 to the two complainants who had brought the complaint.Ontario (Human Rights Commission) v.
-Brockie, 2000 CarswellOnt 5474, 37 C.H.R.R.
-D/15.
+The Board of Inquiry ordered Brockie to pay damages of $5,000 to the two complainants who had brought the complaint.
 Brockie unsuccessfully appealed to Ontario Superior Court (Divisional Court) to overturn the decision.
 The divisional court ruled that the order requiring Brockie to print the materials was a justifiable violation of Brockie's religious rights.
 However, the court limited the scope of the Board of Inquiry's ruling to only ordinary material such as letterhead and envelopes.
-The court said the Board of Inquiry's order "ought not to require Mr. Brockie to print material of a nature that could reasonably be considered to be in direct conflict with the core elements of his religious beliefs."Ontario (Human Rights Commission) v.
-Brockie, 2002 CarswellOnt 2518 Ont.
-Sup.
-Ct.
-(Div.Ct.), para.
-58.
+The court said the Board of Inquiry's order "ought not to require Mr. Brockie to print material of a nature that could reasonably be considered to be in direct conflict with the core elements of his religious beliefs."

 In 2002, the Rainbow Harmony Project, a choir that supports LGBT persons, filed a complaint against Camp Arnes of Manitoba, after the camp denied them access.
 The complaint was settled, with both parties issuing a joint statement that the conflict had resulted from uncertainty regarding that nature of the camp's rental operations, and the acknowledgement that they were "part of its broader religious mission and outreach and not primarily a commercial activity."

 Court rulings in Saskatchewan have held that religious-based objections of provincial marriage commissioners to same-sex marriage do not need to be accommodated, because refusal by a government-appointed marriage commissioner to perform same-sex marriages would constitute a violation of the Charter equality rights of gay and lesbian individuals.
 In 2008, the Saskatchewan Human Rights Tribunal held that marriage commissioner Orville Nichols had discriminated against a same-sex couple by refusing to perform their marriage ceremony.
-The Tribunal ordered him to pay $2,500 in compensation to the couple.
-In 2009, the Saskatchewan Court of Queen's Bench upheld the Tribunal's decision.
+The tribunal ordered him to pay $2,500 in compensation to the couple.
+In 2009, the Saskatchewan Court of Queen's Bench upheld the tribunal's decision.
 In response to a reference question from the Government of Saskatchewan, the Saskatchewan Court of Appeal ruled in 2011 that two proposed bills which would have permitted marriage commissioners to refuse to perform same-sex marriages because of religious objections would be unconstitutional.
 Ordained religious ministers in Canada are not required to marry same-sex couples.
 A poll conducted in October 2006 found that 57% of Canadians believe that a marriage commissioner should be able to refuse to officiate at a gay wedding so long as there are enough marriage commissioners available, and 72% felt that clergy should have the right to refuse to officiate if doing so would violate his or her religious beliefs.